rhaulChaurasiya786/js-learning/basic/01-Execution-Context-Hoisting-callstack-Heap.md

 ### 1. Creation Phase
 - In this phase, JavaScript engine sets up the environment for the code by: creating the execution context, allocating memory for variables and functions, setting the this value, creating the lexical environment, and setting up the scope chain.
-- window object creation
+- Create a global object (window in browser)(global in nodejs).
 - this keyword creation with reference of the window object (this===window) -> true (have same reference object)
+- memory allocation for variable and funciton
-- memory allocation of the variabel with default value and function body (fully hoisted with code)(full access before declaration)
+- Assign the variable declaration with default value and function body (fully hoisted with code)(full access before declaration)
-- creating the scope chain
-- setup the lexical environment

 #### note:
 ```js